Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Exponential map and minimisation problems

 \end{lem}

-However, it should be noticed that Lemma~\ref{lem:Lang_inequality} does not imply that the geodesic semi-distance is in fact a distance.
-What Lemma~\ref{lem:Lang_inequality} says, is that the length of any path which \emph{lies inside} the normal neighbourhood is bounded below by $r := \abs{\rho(b) - \rho(a)}$.
-However for a path which leaves the normal neighbourhood, this might not be true.
-Such a path could leave the normal neighbourhood \emph{before} leaving the (weak ball) of radius $r$ defined as
+A consequence of lemma~\ref{lem:Lang_inequality} is that the length of any path which \emph{lies inside} the normal neighbourhood is bounded below by $r := \abs{\rho(b) - \rho(a)}$.
+Note also that a path, of constant velocity norm, which minimizes locally the arc-length minimizes also the \emph{energy} defined as